sils-webinfo/a4_rescue-dog/READ_ME.md

 Class Attribute Values
 ----------------------
 1. dog-list: applied to a UL element, may have one or more descendent li elements.
-2. name: p class attribute for the name of the pet listed.
+2. name: p class attribute/input class attribute for the name of the pet listed.
-3. breed: p class attribute for the breed name of the pet listed.
+3. breed: p class attribute/input class attribute for the breed name of the pet listed.
-4. gender: p class attribute for the gender of the pet listed.
+4. gender: p class attribute/input class attribute for the gender of the pet listed.
-5. size: p class attribute for the size of the pet listed.
+5. size: p class attribute/input class attribute for the size of the pet listed.
-6. desc: p class attribute describing the pet.
+6. desc: p class attribute/input class attribute describing the pet.

 Name Attribute Values